checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/how-it-works.md

 ![checkly open telemetry diagram](/docs/images/integrations/otel/checkly_otel_diagram.png)

 1. When enabling the integration, Checkly will automatically instrument all HTTP requests made by your checks with `traceparent` and `tracestate` headers.
-These HTTP requests hit your web application and / or API as normal.
+These HTTP requests hit your web application and / or API when running checks.

-   We do this for all of our synthetic check types, including API, Browser and Multistep checks.
+   All of the synthetic check types, including API, Browser and Multistep checks will include these headers.
 For the `traceparent` we generate a [W3C compliant trace ID](https://www.w3.org/TR/trace-context/#trace-context-http-headers-format) for each HTTP request that is part of a check.
 This means that for Browser checks and Multistep checks, there can be multiple requests instrumented.

-   Similarly, we add the `tracestate` header to identify Checkly as the vendor that generated the trace by setting it to `checkly=true`.
+   Similarly, the `tracestate` header identifies Checkly as the vendor that generated the trace by setting it to `checkly=true`.
 Together with the `traceparent` header, these headers are used to propagate the trace context along the request chain.

    This is the most basic way of tying a synthetic check to your backend traces.
 It will however not give you a ton of **context** about the check run itself, like the check name, location etc.

-2. You can configure your 3rd party backend in the Checkly UI, so we can also send every check result as a span to your backend.
+2. You can configure your 3rd party backend in the Checkly UI, so we can also export every check result as a span to your backend.
 The result is that now all backend spans are correlated to the check run that triggered them, together with a full context of the check run, like the run location, check name, check type etc. These items are stored in the `checkly` namespace as attributes on the span i.e.

     ```yaml
       checkly.check.name: "ACME homepage"